This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts.

 nails to nail the asbestos tiles back in place after

 taking the roof apart (such as when you replace flashings).

 The last (top) row of tiles, however, will probably have

 to be installed with slate hooks.

 Here is an illustration showing how to use slate

-chimney flashing job on an asbestos roof in Grove City, PA
+chimney flashing replacement job on a standard lap asbestos roof in Grove City, PA